WICG/fenced-frame/explainer/modes.md

     *   The fenced frame is allowed to create a popup (with noopener) or navigate the top-level page on user activation.
 (This is an ads requirement)
 *   **Cross-site data**: Interest groups in Fledge, the cross-site data used to choose the one-of-N URLs for shared storage.
 *   **Reporting**: Reporting for ads would eventually be done using aggregate reporting but for easier adoption there is event-level reporting that will be allowed.
 Events happening inside the fenced frames will be joined with the data from the FLEDGE/SharedStorage worklet and sent as a beacon.
 This is detailed [here](https://github.com/WICG/turtledove/blob/main/Fenced_Frames_Ads_Reporting.md)
+*   **Additional notes**: Note that for this mode, the interesting part is that the source is opaque to the publisher and that is what is discussed  in the information flow section above.
+Having said that, if the fenced frame was navigated by the embedding frame to a non-opaque url, it is still accepted because in that case there isn't any cross-site data being accessed inside the fenced frame and its information flow then defaults to the **Default** mode described below.
+We could have restricted this mode to opaque urls only but that made local testing of this mode a bit cumbersome.
+As a side-effect, allowing non-opaque urls means this mode can be used for contextual ads to be displayed in a more private environment and still have access to some of the APIs like "Navigating the top-level page".

 ## **Default mode**